-Games such as Driller that utilized the 'Freescape' engine were a true marvel: they actually created a real 3D world that you could travel around in and look up and down within 48K of memory.
+Games such as Driller that utilized the 'Freescape' engine were a true marvel: they actually created a real 3D world that you could travel around in.
+These were amazing achievement for a machine with only 48KB of RAM.

 Whilst not an 'action game' - Driller came out around six years before Doom appeared and is a true landmark in proper 3D gaming.

-As the 80's wore on, the ZX Spectrum was pushed way beyond it's intented capabilities, and was still a popular home computer come the end of the decade.
+As the 1980's wore on, the ZX Spectrum was pushed way beyond it's intended capabilities, and was still a popular home computer come the end of the decade.

 By this point in time many users had switched from an 8-bit to 16-bit machine or had even went down the route of a PC or Apple Mac.

 Still, the machine enjoyed success far beyond expectations due to it's faithfull user base, peripherals, massive range of software and it's overall character.

 With many retro geeks such as us around, the Speccy will never truly die.

 The ZX Spectrum enjoyed many rivalries during the 8-bit home computing craze of the 1980s.